Groundwater = Drinking Water

 Your Landscape Matters

-Using low-maintenance native and drought-tolerant plants to create a sustainable landscape is the easiest way to help protect our groundwater.
+Using low-maintenance, native and drought-tolerant plants in your landscape is a sustainable way to help protect our groundwater.
+These easy-to-care-for garden plants require less water and typically need very little (if any fertilizer) - and even rarely are pesticides needed.
 Download our Landscape Plans Packet for a variety of easily adaptable, pre-made landscape plans and helpful plant lists.
+And visit our Storm and Surface Water Utility webpage to learn more about low impact development rain gardens, vegetated rooftops, rain barrels and other pollution prevention actions.

-Nitrate from lawn fertilizers pose a major threat to our drinking water.
-If you want to fertilize your lawn, it's important to pick the right time and to use the right type and amount of fertilizer for long-lasting results that also protect our water resources.
+Nitrates from lawn fertilizers pose a major threat to our drinking water.
+If you want to fertilize your lawn or garden, it's important to pick the right time and to use the right type and amount of fertilizer for long-lasting results that also protect our water resources.

 Tips for Water-Wise Lawn Fertilizing